ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 <form method="POST" use:enhance>
 ```

-Now all form submissions will happen on the client, and we unlock a ton of extra features, that will be explained here and in the rest of this section.
+Now all form submissions will happen on the client, and we unlock lots of client-side features like events, timers, auto error focus, etc.

 The `use:enhance` action takes no arguments; instead, events are used to hook into the default SvelteKit use:enhance parameters and more.
 Check out the [events page](/concepts/events) for details.

 > Without `use:enhance`, the form will be static.
-You'll get no events, no timers, no error focus, etc. The only things that will work are [constraints](/concepts/client-validation#constraints) and [resetForm](/concepts/enhance#resetform).<br><br>Also note that SvelteKits own `use:enhance` cannot be used; you must use the one returned from `superForm`.
-The [events](/concepts/events) are all you need as a replacement.
+The only things that will work are [constraints](/concepts/client-validation#constraints) and [resetForm](/concepts/enhance#resetform).
+Also note that SvelteKits own `use:enhance` cannot be used; you must use the one returned from `superForm`.

 ## Differences from SvelteKit's use:enhance